winesapOS/winesapOS/README.md

 Upon first login, the "winesapOS First-Time Setup" wizard will launch.
 It will help set up graphics drivers, the locale, time zone, and more.
 It is highly recommended to complete this on the first boot.
 Then reboot before using winesapOS to provide the best experience.

+If using the recommended defaults of the first-time setup and after rebooting, press the enter/return key (the bottom-right key on the virtual keyboard) on the login screen for passwordless login.

 #### Custom Builds

 Instead of using a release build which is already made, advanced users may want to create a custom build.
 This only requires 1 GiB of free space to download the live Arch Linux environment.
 It also allows using environment variables to configure the build differently than the default release builds.